AB0529/prompter/README.md

         - See [Multiselect](#Multiselect).
     - `Password`
         - Hides an input being typed
+    - `YesNo`
+        -  Prompts for a boolean answer

 ## Validators
 A validator is a function that will be called and tested on an input.
 If it fails, the question will simply be asked again until it passes.